GRaonix/Idle-Warrior/README.md

 Where the characters stats will be shown.
 A link to the shop,
 A link to the combat UI,
-A link to the forge where you could craft new weapons.
+A link to the forge where you could craft new weapons / buy weapons.

 Level landscapes :
 ================